+Thank you for reaching to the scores.
+If you bought them, Thank you once again.
 If you like this music, please consider archiving these scores and/or sharing them with family and friends.
 Thank you for your Support!..

-... and Thank You to the Great Masters of the Past...
+... and Thank You to the Great Masters of the past...